itsrealanas/Simple-C-projects/README.md

 # Simple-C-projects
-This repo have simple C Projects.
+This repo have simple C Projects